Noisy simulations on MIMIQ¶

 Specialized noise channels:

-type operations can also be thought of as noisy operations.
+Note that the Reset type operations can also be thought of as noisy operations.

-Coherent noise can be added by using any of the supported gates (e.g., Gate
+Coherent noise can be added by using any of the supported gates (e.g., Gate).

 Noise channels come with the following methods: